Are magnetic fields in cosmic voids primordial?: Spectrum of the magnetic field in the whole void

 The power spectrum \(P_B(k)\) of the resulting fields, defined as

-turns out to be that of a white noise, \(P\sub B (k) \sim k^0\), which is expected given the lack of any correlations imposed on the system.
-The characteristic magnetic field at the scale of 1 Mpc, defined as
+is calculated from the average of the spectrum over multiple ensembles.
+Details about the ensemble averaging and the convergence of the results are reported in \cref{sec:convergence}.

-for \(k\sub{1 Mpc} = 2\pi/{\rm 1 Mpc}\), is around \(6 \times 10^{-13}\) G, about two and a half orders of magnitude stronger than the rough estimate of the field at the center of the void \eqref{eq_Bcenter}.
-The characteristic field across length scales is shown in \cref{fig:Bfield}.
-Also, this enhancement is not surprising as \cref{eq_Bcenter} gives the minimal field in the void, while \cref{ePspec1} gives the mean field on the scale of 1 Mpc.
+The resultant spectrum turns out to be that of a white noise, \(P\sub B (k) \sim k^0\), which is expected given the lack of any correlations imposed on the system.
+The characteristic magnetic field for a given coherence length scale \(\lambda_B = 2\pi/k\) is then defined as